ayushgun/mac/README.md

 # Sections

 - `zsh`: my zsh profile, prompt, and config
-- `vscode`: vscode settings and extensions
+- `vsc`: vscode settings

 # Fonts

-You should install the `Source Code Pro` (nerd) font prior to using these dotfiles.
+You should install the `JetBrains Mono` (nerd) font prior to using these dotfiles.